 - Avoid becoming pregnant for one year after a kidney transplant to avoid dangerous complications for mother and baby.
-Women should check with the Dartmouth-Hitchcock (D-H) Transplantation Surgery team before conceiving so that medications can be adjusted for safe pregnancy and childbirth.
+Women should check with the Transplantation Surgery team before conceiving so that medications can be adjusted for safe pregnancy and childbirth.

 - Quit smoking.
 Ask your transplant team or regular doctor if you need help quitting.